ucladevx/Bmaps/dora/README.md

 Testing dev changes with the Dora instance before deploying.

 # Testing Frontend/Backend Instances
+- Build and push the dev image from the corresponding backend/frontend repo with `make dora`
+- Navigate to Mappening-Deployment/dora
+  - `make ssh`
-- You need to choose which port in the aws docker-compose.yml and set the health check port in ec2
+  - Uncomment the corresponding port in the aws docker-compose.yml with `vi docker-compose.yml`
+    - Set the health check port in ec2 to the same port (under Load Balancer)
+  - In the ubuntu terminal do `make deploy`
+- View deployed site at `http://dev.mappening.io` for frontend or `http://dev.mappening.io:5000/api/<route>` for backend API
+    - Depending on how long the site took to set up, the health checker may have disabled the site.
+Try waiting until 5 health checks pass to view deployed site.
+Otherwise something is very, very wrong.

 ## How to Get Dora Instance Running
 - Go to EC2 Instances and start the dev-dora instance